 Experts Say Actual Numbers Might Be Even Higher

 Industry experts believe drowsy driving is an epidemic that is even more widespread than this new study reveals.
 First off, the participants in the study volunteered to have cameras placed in their vehicles, so it is possible they were more careful than the average driver who is not being monitored.
 Additionally, the data from almost one-fourth (23%) of the crashes had to be discarded because the drivers’ eyes were not visible enough to be accurately assessed by the coding system.

 “This new research makes it clear that driving when tired is even more dangerous than was originally thought,” said Mark Bernstein of The Sam Bernstein Law Firm.
 “When you’re unable to stay alert because of lack of sleep, don’t take the chance.
 No trip is that important.”

 Sleep Deprivation: A National Epidemic

 In addition to increasing the risk of serious car crashes, sleep deprivation has a variety of other negative consequences.
-Insufficient sleep has been linked to increased cases of diabetes, heart disease, obesity, ADHD, Alzheimer’s and even cancer.
+Insufficient sleep has been linked to increased cases of diabetes, heart disease, obesity, ADHD, Alzheimer’s, and even cancer.

-Auto accidents can happen to the most cautious drivers.
+Auto accidents can happen to even the most cautious of drivers.
 If you or a loved one are injured in a crash, contact us as soon as possible.
 Our experienced auto accident lawyers will evaluate your case and help you get the compensation you and your family deserve.